metabase/metabase/docs/getting-started.md

 Okay, so that’s pretty useful, but it would be even _more_ useful if we could know in _which months_ our customers placed these big orders.
 That’s not hard to do at all.

-Back in the Summarize sidebar, below where we picked our metric, there's a list of all the columns that we can use as **groupings**.
+If we open up the Summarize sidebar again, below where we picked our metric, there's a list of all the columns that we can use as **groupings**.
 The one we want is **Created At**, because this will now give us a separate total count of orders over \$40 for each month the orders were placed in (or “created at”).
 So we’ll select **Created At**, and Metabase immediately shows us a line chart of the orders over time.

 ![Created At](images/CreatedAt.png)